-"ICNIRP" means the International Commission for Non-Ionizing Radiation Protection;

-- "interconnection" means the linking (whether directly or indirectly by physical or logical means or by a combination of physical and logical means) of one electronic communications network to another; - "interference" means the effect of unwanted energy due to one or more emissions including electricity or radiation, on a radiocommunications service which might result in performance degradation of that service but is not harmful interference;

-"ITU" means the United Nations International Telecommunications Union;

-"ITU-R" means-

-- (a) the Radio Regulations of the ITU as amended or replaced from time to time, and - (b) any applicable reports and recommendations of the Radiocommunication Sector of the ITU, to the extent adopted by the Government; - "leased line" means an electronic communications service the provision of which consists in the reservation of a fixed amount of transmission capacity between fixed points on the same or different electronic communications networks; - "licence-exempt" has the meaning given to it in section 172; - "licensee" means a person who holds a valid licence in accordance with this Ordinance, and includes a person operating under a licence exemption; - "local loop" means the physical path connecting a network termination point to a distribution frame or equivalent electronic communications facility in the fixed publicly available electronic communications network; - "market" means a market for any one or more of publicly available electronic communications networks, publicly available electronic communications facilities, publicly available electronic communications services, broadcasting services, or content services, or any segments within these markets; - "National Numbering Plan" means the plan prepared by the Regulator under section 773 in force from time to time;
+- "exit plan" means the procedures for the orderly shutdown or transfer of services when a licence expires or is terminated, ensuring minimal disruption to customers.
+It specifies how customer migration will be handled, including notification periods and transition assistance.
+It details how network infrastructure will be decommissioned or transferred to other licensees or to the Government; - "free-to-air" means broadcasting services for which end users do not have to pay; - "harmful interference" means interference which endangers the functioning of a radio navigation service or of other safety services that are dependent on radio frequency spectrum, or which otherwise seriously degrades, obstructs or repeatedly interrupts a radiocommunications service operating in accordance with applicable international or St Helena legislation; - "ICNIRP" means the International Commission for Non-Ionizing Radiation Protection; - "interconnection" means the linking (whether directly or indirectly by physical or logical means or by a combination of physical and logical means) of one electronic communications network to another; - "interference" means the effect of unwanted energy due to one or more emissions including electricity or radiation, on a radiocommunications service which might result in performance degradation of that service but is not harmful interference; - "ITU" means the United Nations International Telecommunications Union; - "ITU-R" means- - (a) the Radio Regulations of the ITU as amended or replaced from time to time, and - (b) any applicable reports and recommendations of the Radio communication Sector of the ITU, to the extent adopted by the Government; - "leased line" means an electronic communications service the provision of which consists in the reservation of a fixed amount of transmission capacity between fixed points on the same or different electronic communications networks; - "licence-exempt" has the meaning given to it in section 17; - "licensee" means a person who holds a valid licence in accordance with this Ordinance, and includes a person operating under a licence exemption; - "local loop" means the physical path connecting a network termination point to a distribution frame or equivalent electronic communications facility in the fixed publicly available electronic communications network;

-2 Exemptions from licence requirement

-3 Management of the numbering system

-- "open regulated access" means the provision of access to electronic communications networks, electronic communications facilities, or electronic communications services under non-discriminatory, transparent, fair and reasonable terms and conditions, including as to technical specifications and price; - "personal data" means any information relating to an identified or identifiable natural person which allows for direct or indirect identification of that person;

-"PES" means permanent earth station;

-- "private electronic communications network" means the provision of an electronic communication service across an electronic communications network established or connected- - (a) within a single set of premises or wholly on one vessel or one aircraft for domestic purposes or for the private business purposes of the occupiers, or - (b) for the private business purposes of a closed user group, regardless of where the electronic communications network is situated, for no charge, but which is operated without interconnection to any other electronic communications network which is not a private or a licence-exempt electronic communications network;
+- "market" means a market for any one or more of publicly available electronic communications networks, publicly available electronic communications facilities, publicly available electronic communications services, broadcasting services, or content services, or any segments within these markets; - "National Numbering Plan" means the plan prepared by the Regulator under section 77 in force from time to time; - "open regulated access" means the provision of access to electronic communications networks, electronic communications facilities, or electronic communications services under non-discriminatory, transparent, fair and reasonable terms and conditions, including as to technical specifications and price; - "personal data" means any information relating to an identified or identifiable natural person which allows for direct or indirect identification of that person; - "PES" means permanent earth station; - "private electronic communications network" means the provision of an electronic communication service across an electronic communications network established or connected- - (a) within a single set of premises or wholly on one vessel or one aircraft for domestic purposes or for the private business purposes of the occupiers, or - (b) for the private business purposes of a closed user group, regardless of where the electronic communications network is situated, for no charge, but which is operated without interconnection to any other electronic communications network which is not a private or a licence-exempt electronic communications network;